rome/tools/website/docs/src/lint/rules/index.md

 	<a href="/lint/rules/noDupeKeys">noDupeKeys</a>
 </h3>
 Prevents object literals having more than one property declaration for the same key.
-If an object property or with the same key is defined multiple times (except when combining a getter with a setter), only the last definition makes it into the object and previous definitions are ignored, which is likely a mistake.
+If an object property with the same key is defined multiple times (except when combining a getter with a setter), only the last definition makes it into the object and previous definitions are ignored, which is likely a mistake.
 </section>
 <section class="rule">
 <h3 data-toc-exclude id="noExplicitAny">